The Harvey Entertainment Company: Restructuring

 In April 1999, the company changed hands after a group of investors purchased it for $17.7 million.
 The company saw continued losses, including a $250,000 loss for Baby Huey's Great Easter Adventure.
 In September 1999, Harvey announced that they would purchase the film distributor PM Entertainment from its founders Joseph Merhi and Richard Pepin for $6.5 million and a further $1.45 million in stock.
-In October, the company entered into a partnership with Spümcø to produce web-exclusive content featuring an assortment of Harvey characters. in November, the company signed a theme park deal with Landmark Entertainment Group to construct and design a theme park featuring the Harvey characters.
+In October, the company entered into a partnership with Spümcø, the company behind Ren & Stimpy, to produce web-exclusive content featuring an assortment of Harvey characters.
+In November, the company signed a theme park deal with Landmark Entertainment Group to construct and design a theme park featuring the Harvey characters.
 The company attended its first MIPCOM in November 1999 after entering the self-distribution market, announcing the work of a new CGI-animated Casper Christmas movie with Mainframe Entertainment and a live-action Baby Huey series aimed towards a pre-school audience.
 Harvey Home Entertainment also released several HarveyToons VHS releases with Universal Studios Home Video.
 The Casper project with Mainframe was officially announced in December.

 Harvey's purchase of PM Entertainment was closed in January 2000, with PM becoming a fully owned subsidiary of Harvey.
 In February, the company launched a new subsidiary, Harvey Fashion LLC, as a joint-venture with PG Capital.
 Harvey Fashion would manufacture, sell and market apparel collections based on the classic Harvey characters.
 In March, the company teamed up with Studio B Productions to produce a new television series featuring Wendy the Good Little Witch, entitled Wendy the Witch, for an early-2001 delivery.
-The company engaged in third-party distribution in April 2000 by becoming the international sales representative and distributor of animation studio Film Roman.
+The company engaged in third-party distribution in April 2000 by becoming the international sales representative and distributor of the animation studio Film Roman, the animation studio best known for The Simpsons and King of the Hill, and also had previously collaborated with Harvey with both 1996 Richie Rich series and season two of The Baby Huey Show.
 In May, the company acquired television rights to the website Walter Miller's Home Page, allowing Harvey to branch off to primetime television.
 Universal acquired North American distribution rights to Casper's Haunted Christmas in June.
 In the same month, Harvey entered into a worldwide licensing agreement with Hearst Entertainment, with the latter handling merchandising and licensing to bring the Harvey Classics over to a new generation.
 At the beginning of August, the company secured a deal with website ThinkBox to add its characters to ThinkBox's kids portal, with Harvey also receiving an equity position in ThinkBox.
 On August 17, the company purchased North American distribution rights to the movie A Monkey's Tale from Pearson Television International.